-(v) The side deck and/or carlin shall nowhere be higher than 40 mm above nor 80 mm below the sheerline.
-Struts to support the side deck are permitted but shall not exceed a total of 150 mm measured fore and aft, and a maximum 10 mm thick.

-(vi) The sheerline between stations 1 and 2 shall not be convex.
+The side deck and/or carlin shall nowhere be higher than 40 mm above nor 80 mm below the sheerline.
+Struts to support the side deck are permitted but shall not exceed a total cross-sectional area of 50cm2 per side, measured horizontally.
+The sheerline between stations 1 and 2 shall not be convex.

-(vii) At the centreline of the mast, the deck shall be 30 mm ± 10 mm above the sheerline.
+At the centreline of the mast, the deck shall be 30 mm ± 10 mm above the sheerline.